LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/queue-prioritization-overview.md

 | Prioritize fresh customers- likiehood for interaction | Increase interactivity | CSAT (of fresh customers) increases Interactive rate increases |
 | Sales - Intent to purchase | Increase conversions | Total conversation increases |

-### The next era: how queue prioritization works in LivePerson
+## How queue prioritization works in LivePerson

 As more brands struggle to to handle the influx of digital consumer conversations, queue prioritization needs to help brands determine how to allocate resources when everything is ‘priority’.
 LivePerson solves queue prioritization in messaging by working with data driven parameters, automation, and open to the human touch - allowing brands to customize the queue variable to their specific needs.